amiv-eth/amivapi/docs/User_Guide.md

 ## About this document

 This document should help somebody who wants to develop a client for the AMIV API.
 It focuses on manipulating data via the public interface.
-For in depth information see Developer Guide, for reference visit the [API Reference](https://api.amiv.ethz.ch/docs).
+For in depth information see Developer Guide, for reference visit the [API Reference](https://<base_url>/docs).

+## Portability

+The API is designed and all clients should be designed to be useable outside of AMIV.
+Although we will use api.amiv.ethz.ch as the base URL in this document this is not necessary and a client should provide a config entry for that.

 ## Encryption